 - You must be a Grand Pickleball Club member in good standing.

-- Read and understand the Ladder Rules for Players and Captains on the web site.
+- Read and understand the Ladder Rules for Players and Coordinators on the web site.

 The schedule of play and court assignments will be available when players arrive for ladder play.